Erruar/Saku-Overclock/README.md

 Unlock additional performance from your iGPU and CPU subsystems.
 Our intelligent algorithms work within thermal and power constraints to maximize real-world performance.
 You can set any frequency for them with smart suggestions.

 **Legacy Issue Resolution**
 Automatically fixes the notorious Ryzen 0.4 GHz frequency bug that affects thousands of laptops.
 One click to restore full performance potential.
-You can found that option in **Advanced CPU parameters** section.
+You can found that option in **Special CPU modes** section.

 **iGPU overclocking**
 You can easily overclock your iGPU and set any frequency for best performance.
-Available in **Advanced CPU parameters** section.
+Available in **Advanced frequency settings** section.

 ---